 It’s complicated, I know.
 On top of that, purchasing or leasing a new vehicle is a deeply emotional and personal experience.
-It’s a reflection of one’s sense of self, their being, their identity.
+Our vehicles are a reflection of ourselves, our being, our identities.

 Frankly, I feel an obligation to tout the benefits of EVs by sharing the facts; Facts that everyday drivers who enjoy money can’t (or shouldn’t) ignore.

-We’ve evolved well past the days of the limited-range EV nerd-mobile.
-A number of sleek-looking body styles are available in ranges exceeding 250+ miles.
-But the biggest benefit is efficiency.
+We’ve evolved well past the days of the early-stage, limited-range EV nerd-mobile.
+Today, a variety of sleek EV body styles are available in ranges exceeding 250+ miles.

-As a mechanical engineer, the brazen inefficiencies of internal combustion engines for passenger transport often leave me wanting to bang my head against a wall.
+As a mechanical engineer, the brazen inefficiencies of internal combustion engines we collectively accept for passenger transport often leave me resisting a desire bang my head against a wall in frustration.
 Especially when such viable alternatives currently exist on the market!

-The U.S. Department of Energy (DOE) calculates only 19% of the gasoline in light-duty vehicle tanks powers the wheels.
+The U.S. Department of Energy (DOE) calculates only 19% of energy from our gas tanks actually makes it to our wheels.
 That statistic isn’t from the “land yacht” automobile era of the 1960s.
-We’re talking 2020.
+Those are 2020 numbers.

 That’s because internal combustion-powered cars waste 70% of the energy from every tank of gas through the tailpipe and radiator.
-It’s not your fault, it’s by design – it’s required to prevent engine overheating.
+It’s not the driver’s fault, it’s by design; it’s required to prevent engine overheating.

-If that isn’t bad enough, we lose another 11% of the gas in your tank to drivetrain friction, parasitic loads, and auxiliary power.
-In summary,
+If that isn’t bad enough, we lose another 11% to drivetrain friction, parasitic loads, and auxiliary power.
+In summary:

 Gas-powered cars waste 81% of the gasoline we purchase.
 That is insane.

 Think about that for one second.
 Imagine filling up 20% of your tank at the gas station.
-Then, you take the remaining 80% of the gas you already pre-paid for a playfully innocent Zoolander-esque gasoline fight.
+Then, you take the remaining 80% of the gas you already paid for to partake in a playfully innocent Zoolander-esque gasoline fight.
 That’s exactly what all of us are doing every single time we fill up (minus the gas fight).

 Meanwhile, EVs approach 90% efficiency thanks to ultra-efficient motors and regenerative braking technology.
-Regenerative braking allows the vehicle to capture about half of the car’s moving energy during braking.
+That means 90% of electricity stored in our batteries makes it to the wheels.
+Regenerative braking allows the vehicle to capture about half of the car’s moving energy when slowing down.

-A handful of new EVs now fall under the $40k price point.
+However, a handful of new EVs now falls under the $40k price point.
 Experts anticipate EV prices will decrease as manufacturers experience economies of scale from improved battery technology and manufacturing.
 For example, Tesla promises a $25k 4-door sedan by 2023.